Liam White

 Crystal oscillators produce an accurate fixed frequency output when a specific voltage range is applied.
 The most common frequency values used for crystal oscillators in computers are 25MHz and 100MHz.
 (Crystal oscillators may be replaced in temperature-sensitive applications by MEMS oscillators.)

-However, processors often operate at internal clock speeds measured in hundreds of MHz, or even GHz.
-This is done with a clock multiplier–ring oscillator: a programmable number of NOT gates are chained together to create smaller delays.
-The charge and discharge delay of the NOT gates creates a signal which is offset from the rise of the crystal's voltage.
+However, SoCs often operate at internal clock speeds measured in hundreds of MHz, or even GHz.
+This is done with a phase-locked loop, typically based on a ring oscillator: a programmable number of NOT gates are chained together to create smaller delays.
+The charge and discharge delay of the NOT gates creates signals which are offset from the rise of the crystal's voltage.
 Designed carefully, this can be used to produce a much higher-frequency output clock from a lower-frequency input clock.

 Microcontrollers

-The general answer is that there is a second processor which uses a microcontroller design, and is responsible for powering the clock tree on the application processor.
+The general answer is that there is a smaller core which uses a microcontroller design, and is responsible for powering the clock tree on the application core(s).
 It may even be embedded onto the same package.
-The microcontroller runs a small amount of code in an infinite loop and never sleeps, but its sparse and efficient design means its static power consumption is on the order of microwatts, so it can be left running while the main application processor is powered down, or even entirely powered off.
+The microcontroller generally runs a small amount of code in an infinite loop and never sleeps, but its sparse and efficient design means its static power consumption is on the order of microwatts, so it can be left running while the main application cores are powered down, or even entirely powered off.

-When a processor comes back from a powered-off mode, it may need to run special BootROM code (often called "warm boot") to load its registers and begin executing code from DRAM again.
+When a SoC comes back from a powered-off mode, it may need to run special BootROM (see below) code (often called "warm boot") to load its registers and begin executing code from DRAM again.

-In order to operate efficiently, it is important that processors are not spending unnecessary work checking for completion of operations they have started.
+In order to operate efficiently, it is important that cores are not spending unnecessary work checking for completion of operations they have started.
 Interrupt generators solve this need.
-A CPU requests an interrupt on completion of an operation, then starts that operation, and enters a low-power state.
-Once the operation has completed, an interrupt causes the CPU to exit the low-power state, where it can resume its work.
+A core requests an interrupt on completion of an operation, then starts that operation, and enters a low-power state.
+Once the operation has completed, an interrupt causes the core to exit the low-power state, where it can resume its work.

-CPUs will generally have hardware-defined interrupts, which are triggered by the unique peripherals attached to it, and software-defined interrupts, which can be generated by writing to a register unique to the CPU.
+Cores will generally have hardware-defined interrupts, which are triggered by the unique peripherals attached to it, and software-defined interrupts, which can be generated by writing to a register unique to the core.

 Timers

-Timers count the cycles of the crystal oscillator after the CPU is reset.
-There is usually one per CPU.
+Timers count the cycles of their clock domain when they are enabled.
+There is usually one per core.
 When cleared, the timer simply counts cycles, and does not generate interrupts.
 When set, the timer generates a hardware timer interrupt after a programmed cycle count has been reached, and then waits to be cleared again.
-This can be used to interrupt the CPU after a delay precise to the frequency of the crystal oscillator.
+This can be used to interrupt a core after a delay precise to the frequency of the clock domain.

 Serial ports

-Modern systems may include a number of parts which need to synchronize, but also normally operate at different clock speeds.
-This is often accomplished using a serial port, which is a type of hardware peripheral which decouples communicating components.
-The sending and receiving serial ports have their own bit clock, which is independent of the sender and receiver clock.
+Modern systems may include a number of components which need to synchronize, but also normally operate at incompatible clock speeds.
+Communication is often accomplished using serial ports.
+The sending and receiving serial ports synchronize their own internal clocks independently of the sender and receiver domain clocks, which likely operate at different frequencies.
+There are many kinds of serial ports.
+RS-232 UART is an old but still-common standard, and likely the first you'll use to get "Hello World" from an operating system.

-The send and receive buffers and transmit bits of serial ports are usually mapped at unique physical addresses on processors, but need to be enabled in the clock tree to become usable.
+The send and receive buffers and transmit bits of serial ports are usually mapped at unique physical addresses on SoCs, but need to be enabled in the clock tree to become usable.

 Fuses

-Most processors include banks of one-time programmable memory called fuses.
+Most SoCs include banks of one-time programmable memory called fuses.
 These operate like conventional fuses on the micro scale—once a fuse has been blown, it cannot be restored to its previous value.
-These are used to store keys and secrets internal to the processor which are either not knowable at manufacturing time, or impractical to program directly into the design of the processor.
+These are used to store keys and secrets internal to the SoC which are either not knowable at manufacturing time, or impractical to program directly into the design of the SoC.

 For each fuse bank, there is typically an additional fuse which, once blown, instructs the fuse hardware to prevent further fuse programming for that bank.
 This "seals" the value of the bank and protects it from further changes.